enasequence/read_docs/retrieval/programmatic-access/tag_querying.rst

    * - xref:unieuk
      - xref
      - unieuk
-     - Object associated with a `UNIEUK /(Universal taxonomic framework and integrated reference gene databases for Eukaryotic biology, ecology, and evolution ) <https://unieuk.net>`_ record
+     - Object associated with a `UniEuk (Universal taxonomic framework and integrated reference gene databases for Eukaryotic biology, ecology, and evolution ) <https://unieuk.net>`_ record
-     - A xref is available that links to UNIEUK
+     - A xref is available that links to UniEuk
    * - covid19
      -
      - covid19